TheScienceMuseum/web-design-system/fractal/docs/05-icons.md

 - Regular: 2.25
 - Light: 1.6

-However, all icons are exported outlined to a single path without stroke, and without a specified fill colour, so the default fil (black) can be overriden with css <code>fill: #f00</code> or generally, even simpler, it will inherit: <code>fill: currentColor;</code>.
+However, all icons are exported outlined to a single path without stroke, and without a specified fill colour, so the default fill (black) can be overridden with css <code>fill: #f00</code> or generally, even simpler, it will inherit: <code>fill: currentColor;</code>.

 > TODO: symbol aliases for e.g. youtube -> video.
-Both collections and wordpress require icons named after differnt data IDs
+Both collections and wordpress require icons named after different data IDs

 ### Usage